junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 location: tiny tribe in Colorado

-(main divergent from canon: bc Metatron doesn't help, Crowley killed Kevin, Metatron doesn't tell them third trial, they never figure out third trial.
+(main divergent from canon: because Metatron doesn't help, Crowley killed Kevin, Metatron doesn't tell them third trial, they never figure out third trial.
 Sam sick but not dying)

 start with meta-narrative, reading from Chuck's books: God POV, Dean/Cas pining & lips are all real and known to Metatron, canon-divergent, basically rewrite scenes from canon shows where Dean stares at Cas's lips, naturally transit to S08E21 events

 background Sam bad condition after two trials

 they find Metatron, ask for help.
 Metatron doesn't care about trials or Heaven/Hell, refuses to help.
 Instead, he's read all spn books by Chuck "Carver Edlund" and intrigued by destiel.
-He tricks Dean into saying he swears on Castiel's name (do you still believe in love, then swear on the person you love the most to prove you still know what love is, Dean's threatened bc desperate to save Sam? want to swear on Sam but Metatron points out he's lying to himself bc that's responsibility), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power; and the curse can't be reversed or interfered by angel power, or Dean dies.
+He tricks Dean into saying he swears on Castiel's name (do you still believe in love, then swear on the person you love the most to prove you still know what love is, Dean's threatened because he's desperate to save Sam? want to swear on Sam but Metatron points out he's lying to himself because that's responsibility), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power; and the curse can't be reversed or interfered by angel power, or Dean dies.

-Dean's devastated, more repressed to keep himself away from Cas, disguise as anger on Cas even after Cas comes back to bunker after losing angel tablet (gut open by Naomi/Crowley, not recovered as quickly as he'd wish), Cas gets pushed away by Dean's pride and anger, but Dean regrets immediately when Cas's almost pushed to leave, Dean apologizes and goes soft and asks Cas to stay, confesses the curse. they'll research on reversing the curse but lower priority than finding ways to save Sam, Cas agrees to help, but also very hesitantly express he's fine to lose his power if it saves Sam, Dean refuses, Cas mistakes as Dean doesn't want them kiss, Dean knows he misunderstand but can't correct him, more torn apart. both self-torturing and painfully mistaken
+Dean's devastated, more repressed to keep himself away from Cas, disguise as anger on Cas even after Cas comes back to bunker after losing angel tablet (gut open by Naomi/Crowley, not recovered as quickly as he'd wish), Cas gets pushed away by Dean's pride and anger, but Dean regrets immediately when Cas's almost pushed to leave, Dean apologizes and goes soft and asks Cas to stay, confesses the curse. they'll research on reversing the curse but lower priority than finding ways to save Sam, Cas agrees to help, but also very hesitantly express he's fine to lose his power if it saves Sam, Dean refuses, Cas mistakes as Dean doesn't want them kiss, Dean knows he misunderstood but can't correct him, more torn apart. both self-torturing and painfully mistaken

 Metatron annoyed at their slow pace, push them, drown Dean, Cas is forced to make choice, he kisses Dean to save him, loses his power to Metatron.
 Dean wakes up, more guilty and furious, "What have you done", finds Cas human now, promise they'll figure out how to fix him, but they'll stop Metatron and save Sam first